Religious Life of the College

 The College works collaboratively with the Parish Priest and participates in prayer and worship opportunities.
 He leads and supports our key liturgical celebrations.

-Students in all year levels participate in reflection days and retreats.
-Programs are designed to enhance the faith formation of students.
+Students in all year levels participate in prayer and we have specific Leadership Day for Year 10 and retreats for Years 11 and 12.
+Programs are designed to enhance the faith formation of students, whilst also supporting their holistic development.
 Each spiritual formation program is sensitive to the faith background and life journey of individuals.
+Every afternoon, members of our SRC lead us our College Prayer.
+From Semester 2, 2023, we will also be looking to introduce the following to :

 Including prayer rituals on a daily basis are a very important expression of our Catholic Christian beliefs.
 This provides staff and students with an opportunity to share experiences of joy and sorrow.

 Throughout the year we celebrate key liturgical moments.
-Our year begins with an Opening Mass and ends with the Year 12 Graduation Mass.
-In between, we celebrate Patron Saints Days and other significant days in the Church’s calendar.
+Our year begins with an Opening Mass and ends with the Year 12 Graduation Liturgy.
+In between, we celebrate Patron Saints Days, such as Champagnat Day, and other significant days in the Church’s calendar.

-At Mt Maria College Petrie, the Social Justice Group consists of students from Year 7 to year 12 who meet on a weekly basis.
-The group believes that social justice creates a community where all are treated equally, regardless of their social status or background and every person has the right to live life to the fullest.
-The Campus Minister and the APRE provides opportunities for the students to be involved in activities where they look beyond their own needs and are able to give to others.
-The group supports all areas of the religious life of the College.
-Support is directed especially to the significant events in the Church and College calendars.
-Students actively contribute to Masses, liturgies, assemblies and prayer rituals.
+At Mt Maria College Petrie, the Student Representative Committee consists of students from Year 7 to year 12 who meet on a weekly basis.
+The group is a voice for the student body and believes that service and social justice create a community where all are treated equally, regardless of their social status or background and every person has the right to live life to the fullest.

 As members of Marist Schools Australia, the College endeavours to stay true to the characteristics of St Marcellin Champagnat.
-The Social Justice Group highlights the key values of being Marist by welcoming others, working hard and showing consideration and care for others.
+The SRC highlight the key values of being Marist through hospitality, working hard and showing consideration and care for others.
 Promoting relationships which are caring and genuine creates a sense of “family”.
 We place emphasis on being people of presence with a strong commitment to faith.

 • St Vincent de Paul Sleepover